A Suicide Note

 Subsequently, we also learned that Admiral had in fact resigned as of Dec 31, 2004, five months before we received the letter from Bayou.
 This meant that the funds were operating without a licensed administrator for more than 120 days.
 Technically speaking, however, unless registered as mutual funds, a Cayman-based fund is not required to have an administrator.
 Nonetheless, it was against the industry standard not to have engaged a new administrator immediately after the resignation.

-I asked Smith to send me private placement memoranda (“PPM”), subscription documents and other key legal documents for the Bayou funds since I couldn’t find these documents in the Firm’s due diligence files, which the Director of Research handed to me.
-Her answer was quite disconcerting, to say the least: she said that the funds did not have any PPM because the funds had, instead, the funds’ operating agreements and subscription documents, which included all the necessary information, such as the minimum investment amount and the redemption terms.
-Contrary to her explanation or the lack thereof, it was not the norm for a legitimate hedge fund not to have a complete set of legal documents.
+I asked Smith to send me private placement memoranda (“PPM”), subscription documents and other key legal documents for the Bayou funds since I couldn’t find these documents in the Firm’s due diligence files, which the Director of Research handed to me a few days ago.
+Her answer was quite disconcerting, to say the least: she said that the funds did not have any PPM because the funds had instead the funds’ operating agreements and subscription documents, which included all the necessary information, such as the minimum investment amount and redemption terms.
+Contrary to her explanation or the lack thereof, it was not acceptable that an allegedly legitimate hedge fund did not have a complete set of legal documents.
 To my even greater surprise, however, it seemed that no other investors in the funds had raised this issue until then.

 Right after the call with Smith, I decided to check upon GFSG on the CIMA website against the list of licensed administrators who could operate business in the Cayman Islands (Box 2).
 Not surprisingly, I couldn’t find the name of GFSG on the list.